ielab/meshsuggestlib/README.md

 | Fragment-BERT | **0.0343**/**0.0325**/0.7415 | **0.0388**/**0.0690**/0.8034 | 0.0235/0.0364/0.8765             | **0.0224**/**0.0276**/0.7165 |

 From the preliminary result it's clear that the best performance almost always in Neural Suggestion Methods.

+## Research

+### New Dataset:
+To use new dataset in our library, build dataset structure as follows:

+    .
+    ├── ...
+    ├── New-DATASET                     # DATASET Folder Name
+    │   ├── TOPIC1                      # Topic Name
+    │   │     │── 1                     # Clause Number
+    │   │     │   │── clause_no_mesh    # MeSH Term removed Clause (one line)
+    │   │     │   └── keywords          # keyword in Clause (one keyword per line)
+    │   │     │── 2
+    │   │     └── 3
+    │   ├── TOPIC2
+    │   └── data.qrels                  # relevance judgement of query documents, format per line {topicid   0   docid   1}
+     ...

+Then to use new dataset, use ***--dataset DATASET_NAME*** during suggestion.

+### New Search Function:

+To use new functions, modify *user_defined_method* function in [Suggestion.py](src/meshsuggestlib/suggestion.py)

+Then to use new Search Function, use ***--METHOD NEW*** during suggestion.